 The Detroit Mushroom Factory is a collaboration born from Chris Carrier’s and Deana Wojcik’s loves of food, experiments, and all things weird.
-The idea for our urban farm —which grows mushrooms on spent materials produced in the city, like sawdust from Ganas MFG and grain from local breweries — was hatched during our semester in Build Institute’s Social Entrepreneurship class.
+The idea for our urban farm —which grows mushrooms on spent materials produced in the city, like sawdust from Ganas MFG and grain from Detroit Beer Co. — was hatched during our semester in Build Institute’s Social Entrepreneurship class.
 We signed up for the class with a completely different business idea in mind, but shifted our focus to urban agriculture, drawing on previous experiences growing mushrooms and working on organic farms.

 Currently the Detroit Mushroom Factory operates out of our home in North End Detroit.
 Our goal is to develop into a teaching farm that produces food for area residents and restaurants, hosts students and citizen scientists in the lab, and collaborates with local environmental agencies on bioremediation efforts.

 The Detroit Mushroom Factory is a mushroom farm and biohackerspace operating in the city of Detroit.
 Currently our home in Detroit's North End neighborhood functions as our lab, grow room, and packaging facility.
 We hope to be growing in our larger factory space by Spring 2017.

 We reuse materials generated within the city to grow edible and medicinal mushrooms year-round.
 We also tinker with technology to assist and document our mushroom production and distribution.